 A note from Mrs. Ashton

 Hello and welcome to Year 6.
 I will be teaching Year 6 in the afternoons.
 I will be teaching the children all of the foundation subjects.
 We will be learning everything from French to DT.

-PE = This half term we go to DCC every Tuesday afternoon and have PE in school on a Wednesday.
+PE = This half term we will have PE every Wednesday and Thursday in the afternoons.

 The class will be taking their statutory SATs tests in the week beginning 14th May 2018.
 Your child must be in school that week.

 These tests have changed a lot in format and content following the introduction of the new national curriculum.
 I will hold a meeting for parents as soon as we have had more information from the government about any changes to the writing assessment (as this is not tested).

 By the beginning of year 6, your child should know all the multiplication/division facts up to 12×12 at speed.
 Therefore, he/she will need to practise learning these regularly at home, even if he/she already knows them (to ensure he/she does not forget them).
 Ways in which to practise learning them: